fewieden/MMM-Fuel/README.md

 The data used in this module comes from [tankerkoenig.de](http://www.tankerkoenig.de) and is only for Gas Stations in Germany.
 If you find an API for other countries let me know and i will implement them as well.

+Read the [Terms of Use](https://creativecommons.tankerkoenig.de/#usage) carefully, especially the restrictions for smart mirrors, or your API access will be suspended.

 ## Installation
  1. Clone this repo into `~/MagicMirror/modules` directory.
  2. Configure your `~/MagicMirror/config/config.js`: